brick/http/README.md

 Requirements
 ------------

-This library requires PHP 7.1 or later.
+This library requires PHP 7.4 or PHP 8.

 Package contents
 ----------------